7RU7H/Archive/Security-Enterprises/Blueteam/Attack-Surface-Reduction.md

 # Attack Surface Reduction

-Attack Vectors: are the Mitre Tactic Techniques and Procedures (TTPs) that used by adversaries to complete their objectives.
+Attack Vectors: are similiar Mitre Tactics, Techniques and Procedures (TTPs) that used by adversaries to complete their objectives.

 Attack Surface: is the surface area - abstract mathematical sense of space - of which attacks can be made against.
 It is scope of assets held by stake holder that define a shape.